Google Business Profile (GBP) is one of the best ways for a local business to rank higher on Google.

 However, there are some reasons why your listing might be still pending review or show as under review.

 What industry are you in?

-If you are in an industry where spam is more common — such as with locksmiths, garage door companies, plumbers, etc. — GMB Support might be looking at your profile with extra scrutiny to make sure that you have a legitimate profile/business.
+If you are in an industry where spam is more common — such as with locksmiths, garage door companies, plumbers, etc. — GBP Support might be looking at your profile with extra scrutiny to make sure that you have a legitimate profile/business.

 5. My PIN Postcard Didn’t Arrive.
 What Should I Do?

-First, Google needs to verify a business by physically mailing you a postcard to ensure you have a legitimate physical business address and are not fraudulently trying to set up a Google My Business listing.
+First, Google needs to verify a business by physically mailing you a postcard to ensure you have a legitimate physical business address and are not fraudulently trying to set up a Google Business Profile listing.

 It typically takes 5-14 days for the postcard to arrive at your location.
-If you’re able to get other mail at your location, there’s really no reason that you shouldn’t be getting the GMB postcard.
+If you’re able to get other mail at your location, there’s really no reason that you shouldn’t be getting the GBP postcard.

 Sometimes when we see issues with people not receiving postcards, it’s because they are violating address rules or are using fake addresses.

 If you’re trying to use a PO Box, UPS box, fake address, virtual office, or co-working space as your GBP address, you are not eligible to have a Google Business Profile listing.